-Care coordinators typically complete have a 4-year year degree in a communications, business or medical field, such as public relations or health care administration.
+Care coordinators typically have a 4-year degree in a communications, business or medical field, such as public relations or health care administration.
 These degree programs are open to individuals who hold a high school diploma or GED.
 Core courses in a health care administration program may include topics in health care law, long term care, health information systems and medical terminology.
 Some programs may also include an internship in a hospital.

 - Choose courses that can help prepare you for this career.
 Upon entering a degree program, prospective care coordinators may wish to take courses related to customer service, medical terminology, hospital administrative procedures and basic care techniques.

 Some health care facilities require training or experience as a care coordinator.
 Aspiring care coordinators can gain experience in the medical field through an internship while in an educational program, or by taking entry-level positions such as a medical receptionist or clerk.

 Medical facilities may prefer to hire care coordinators with the most education, training and experience.
 For this reason, individuals who have completed an advanced certificate related to care coordination may have an advantage in the job market.
 Students in care coordinator or patient advocacy certificate programs learn about health care coaching, health care advocacy, medical laws and ethics, navigating the health care system, health care insurance options and tracking patient care goals.